marina-neseem/Accera-High-Perf-DL/case_studies/matmul_gridsearch_on_avx2/README.md

 ```

 ## Step 3 - Create a parameters grid
-As mentioned in the previous step, we assumed some values for the split sizes and the schedule loop order.
+As mentioned in the previous step, we assumed some values for the split sizes.
 However, we are not sure that those chosen sizes would give the best performance, also for each different hardware the parameters values that achieves the best performant implementation can be different.
 To ensure that the created Accera function is performant (i.e. has the right parameters), we define a parameters grid where our chosen parameters are:

 1. `p_m_split_size`
 2. `p_n_split_size`